Skip to Content

 Best luxury hotel and spa with striking views: Rio Serrano Hotel + Spa

-Situated a stone’s throw from the southern entrance of the national park, the luxurious Rio Serrano Hotel + Spa ($800 USD double, all-inclusive meals) has devilishly handsome views from all of its north facing bedrooms: of Los Cuernos, no less.
+Situated a stone’s throw from the southern entrance of the national park, the luxurious Rio Serrano Hotel + Spa ($452 USD double, B&B) has devilishly handsome views from all of its north facing bedrooms: of Los Cuernos, no less.
 You can spend days watching the colours shift, the clouds slip overhead and the majesty of the location remain unchanged.
 Trust me: I’ve done it.

 A bedroom with views of Los Cuernos in the Rio Serrano Hotel + Spa in Torres del Paine National Park, Chile